karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 ---
-title: "Testing private DNS resolution over an Azure P2S VPN connection"
+title: "Testing private endpoints DNS resolution over an Azure P2S VPN connection"
 date: 2022-06-02T21:54:47+02:00
 draft: true
 tags: ["azure", "cloud", "terraform", "dns"]
 description: "The purpose of this post is to try out the new Azure DNS Private Resolver resource.
-To test it, we're going to try to solve one of the current issues that Azure VPN P2S has right now.
-The problem is when connected over an Azure P2S VPN connection the private DNS zone resolution does not work, because it tries to connect using the public endpoint instead of the private endpoint private IP.
-This becomes quite problematic when you're using private endpoints to secure some private resources, because there is no easy way to resolve the private endpoint DNS when connected to a P2S VPN."
+To test it, we're going to try to solve one of the current issues that Azure VPN has right now: when connected over an Azure P2S VPN connection the private DNS zone resolution does not work.
+This becomes quite problematic when you're using private endpoints to secure some private resources, because there is no easy way to solve the private endpoint DNS when connected to a P2S VPN."
 ---

 > **Just show me the code**